tensorflow/models/skip_thoughts/README.md

 The model can be evaluated using the benchmark tasks described in the [Skip-Thought Vectors](https://papers.nips.cc/paper/5950-skip-thought-vectors.pdf) paper.
-The following tasks are suported (refer to the paper for full details):
+The following tasks are supported (refer to the paper for full details):

  * **SICK** semantic relatedness task.
  * **MSRP** (Microsoft Research Paraphrase Corpus) paraphrase detection task.